KevinMarquette/kevinmarquette.github.io/_posts/2019-03-18-Powershell-jira-module.md

 # Closing thoughts

 The async logic is what will make or break this module.
 I have tested this on a small scale and everything feels solid.
 I'll know more when I start doing testing at a larger scale.
-My target use-case is querying thousands of tickets and updating hundreds of tickets at once.
+My target use-case is querying thousands of issues and updating hundreds of issues at once.
 Let me know if you can find value in this module.